 Tired of wasting time and money on team-builders that have little-to-no impact?
 Julie Rains from American Express OPEN Forum interviewed company leaders to find out which of these activities they found to be a success.
 Three that made a lasting impression include:

-- Establishing Trust with Direct Reports: Phone Interview Pro workers are encouraged to share their ideas, promoting new product innovation, during regular face-to-face meetings with their manager.
+Employees at Phone Interview Pro are encouraged to share their ideas, promoting new product innovation, during regular face-to-face meetings with their manager.
 This helps people relax and feel comfortable sharing their ideas, opening the lines of communication.

 Searching for the right people to fill open positions at your company?
 Contact Sparks Group.
-We have been successfully connecting job seekers to rewarding employment opportunities since 1970.
-We have established partnerships with many of the Washington, DC/Baltimore Metropolitan Area's leading organizations.
+We have been successfully connecting job seekers to rewarding employment opportunities at the best companies since 1970.